ggami-da/ggami-da.github.io/_posts/2024-11-25-graph-model(1).md

 import matplotlib.pyplot as plt import networkx as nx

-# Create a directed graph for the given diagram
 G = nx.DiGraph()

-# Add edges based on the provided image (A -> Z -> D, A -> B, Z -> B)
 G.add_edges_from([("A", "Z"), ("Z", "D"), ("B", "D"), ("Z", "B")])

-# Define positions for nodes to make the graph clear and organized
 pos = {
     "A": (0, 1),
     "Z": (1, 1),
     "D": (2, 1),
     "B": (1, 0)
 }

-# Draw the graph with labels and customized appearance
 plt.figure(figsize=(6, 4))
 nx.draw(
     G, pos, with_labels=True, arrows=True,